– Blurb on the Castle Grayskull boxed play set.

 The Castle doesn’t get involved in the law of the land.
 Villains defeated here are handed over to the Royal Family for sentencing.

 For the most part the castle remains sealed to outsiders.

 See the Masters of the Universe primer article for how Wealth is represented.
-The castle does nothing to support itself or its single inhabitant financially.
+The castle provides nothing to support itself or its single inhabitant financially.

 Grayskull, like the Royal Palace and Snake Mountain, has a mixture of magic and science.

 Space Portals or dimensional openings are doorways to other places.
-This can be other dimensions, places on Eternia, or other planets.
+This can be other dimensionsOther realms of existence that are not our universe., places on Eternia, or other planets.
 Some are constant and stable while other portals are fickle.

 A castle was built long ago in Grayskull’s current location by the ape tribe.
-It was presumably used as a stronghold and at some point, abandoned.
+It was presumably used as a stronghold and eventually abandoned.

 The Sorceress chooses a champion to wield the power of He-man.
 Currently it’s Prince Adam.

 Sites of Interest

 - The Jawbridge.
 The Castle’s drawbridge and only access point.